Usub-development/urpc/README.md

 uint32  length      // payload size in bytes
 ```

-The `reserved` field is included in the header (total size = 32 bytes),
+The `reserved` field is included in the header but is not used by the current
-but is not used by the current protocol version.
-Implementations MUST
+protocol version.
+Implementations MUST send it as zero and MUST ignore its value
-send it as zero and MUST ignore its value when receiving.
+when receiving.

 ---